microsoft/ICSE2019/README.md

 You will also need an Azure subscription.
 You can get a free one at https://azure.microsoft.com/en-us/free/.
 This will require a credit card, which is only required to verify your identity.
-The subscription comes with free credit and your credit card will not be charged unless you rack up *a lot* of compute charges.
+The subscription comes with free credit and your credit card will not be charged unless you first upgrade and rack up *a lot* of compute charges.
-(10 minutes active time)
+(<5 minutes active time)

 ### Setup steps - Automated ML locally on your laptop
 * Clone the [Machine Learning Notebooks repo](https://github.com/Azure/MachineLearningNotebooks).